gertingold/tools4scicomp/manuscript/git.rst

    :align: center

-   Workflow for collaborative development in a distributed version control system with a Gitlab instance as central server.
+   Workflow for collaborative development in a distributed version control system with a GitLab instance as central server.

-Independently of whether one uses a Gitlab server or Github, the typical setup looks like depicted in :numref:`gitlab` and consists of three repositories.
+Independently of whether one uses a GitLab server or GitHub, the typical setup looks like depicted in :numref:`gitlab` and consists of three repositories.
 In order to understand this setup, we introduce to roles.
 The user is representative of one of the individual developers while the maintainer controls the main project